rust-project-primer/book/src/tools/watch.md

 [Chapter 1: Setup - Toolchains, IDEs, CI](https://www.lpalmieri.com/posts/2020-06-06-zero-to-production-1-setup-toolchain-ides-ci/#5-2-cargo-watch) by Luca Palmieri

-*In this chapter of his book, he explains how to setup a project.
-He mentions using `cargo watch` can reduce the perceived compilation time.*
+*In this chapter of his book, Luca explains how to setup a real-life Rust project.
+He explains that using `cargo watch` can reduce the perceived compilation time.*

 [Cargo Issue #9339: Add Cargo watch](https://github.com/rust-lang/cargo/issues/9339)

-*There is some discussion going on to incorporate watching functionality natively into Cargo.*
+*In this Issue, there is some discussion going on to incorporate file watching functionality natively into Cargo.*